Samuel Livingston Mather II: Life and career

 Pickands Mather became one of the four major iron ore companies in the United States through the operation of extensive mines in the Lake Superior region.
 By providing ample access to iron ore, steel, and shipping, Mather became increasingly wealthy through the profits reaped by the company and through the inheritance left to him from his father.

+In late 1894, John D. Rockefeller gained control of Lake Superior Consolidated Mines, which owned extensive properties on the Mesabi Iron Range in Minnesota.
+Rockefeller perceived that, just as had happened in petroleum refining, overproduction was occurring and suicidal competition was likely to cause most mining companies to collapse.
+Rockefeller had secured a monopoly on oil refining by controlling transportation, and he saw the Lake Superior Consolidated's railroad and lakeshore property in Duluth as the potential key to building an iron ore monopoly.
+In early 1895, he asked Mather to obtain contracts with shipbuilders around the Great Lakes for 12 ore freighters.
+Rockefeller bluntly told Mather than he could assist in building a fleet and get a large commission, or Mather would seek out someone else.
+Mather contacted as many shipyards as he could, asking each to submit a bid.
+Each did so, submitting a low-cost bid in order to win the contract.
+Mather then accepted the 12 lowest bids.
+Rockefeller spent $3 million building the ships, and in March 1896 announced the creation of the Bessemer Steamship Company, with 12 freighters.

 Charitable works

 Mather gave generously to educational and health institutions throughout his life.
 During the First World War he raised US$4.5 million for the Red Cross and financed the sending of a unit of Lakeside Hospital to France.
 Mather also served as a trustee of Western Reserve University for forty-five years, contributing to the provision of residential accommodation and additional classroom facilities benefiting women students.
 Other gifts included the installation of Anne's Tablet on Mackinac Island, Michigan as a tribute to his aunt, noted author Constance Fenimore Woolson.

 At Kenyon College, Mather was known for decades for his generous financial gifts and management of the college's financial affairs.
 Mather was a trustee to Kenyon for forty-three years; before his death, Mather was the oldest living member of Kenyon's Board of Trustees.
 According to Kenyon College, Mather donated over a half-million dollars to the school while he served as a trustee there.
 His largest single financial gift to the school was $100,000 in 1922 for the building of Leonard Hall.
 (He made this contribution anonymously.)

 The Old Main Library at Rikkyo University, Tokyo was financed by Mather in 1918.
-The library was named in honor of his father Samuel Livingston Mather, who was a long time supporter of overseas mission activities of the Episcopal Church.
+The library was named in honor of his father, Samuel Livingston Mather, who was a longtime supporter of overseas mission activities of the Episcopal Church.